ProTubeVR/ForceTubeVR-Unity-Package/Example Project/ForceTubeVRExample/Assets/Plugins/HowForcetubeWork.txt

 rumbleDuration : set rumble duration in second, 0.1 will activate rumble motor for 100ms (side note : under 0.03s, the motors are not activated enouph to give any effect).
 You can make a rumble without end setting this parameter to 0.

+target : channel to send the request. "all" redirect to all ForceTubeVR regardless of channels and "rifle" redirect to "rifleButt" and "rifleBolt" chanels.
+By default,

 active : True = the plugin will maintain a thread to watch the connection state of ForceTubeVR and reconnect if needed ; False = this thread will be desactivated ; it is set to True by default

 tempo : duration in seconds between two shots(for auto-shots)